You are using an outdated browser. Please upgrade your browser to improve your experience.

 Dr. Jenesa Banman is a mixed animal practitioner with a small animal focus at the Morden and Winkler Veterinary clinics.
 Dr. Banman grew up near Winkler on a dairy farm.
 As a child, she had a strong interest in animals, and was inspired by the local vets, who later became her mentors.
 She attended Brandon University for her undergraduate studies and graduated from the Western College of Veterinary Medicine at the University of Saskatchewan in 2012.
 She enjoys dairy medicine and attended the Summer Dairy Institute at Cornell University in 2011.
 Dr. Banman focuses on small animal internal medicine and has a special interest in dentistry and ophthalmology.

 Dr. Banman and her husband, Harvey, chose to move back to Winkler after she graduated because of strong ties to the community.
-They share their home with her furry friend; a rambunctious cat, named Howard.
+Jenesa has two energetic children Bethany and William.
 In her free time, Dr. Banman likes to unwind by playing piano or reading a novel.
-On a summer evening, you might see her walking or biking with her husband or a friend in town.
+On a summer evening, you might see her walking or biking with her husband and kids in town.

 Dr. Kerri-Rae Millar, DVM is a WCVM grad of 2007.
 Kerri-Rae was raised on a mixed farm near Miami, MB, where she spent many hours working on the grain farm as well as with the cattle (goats, chickens, ducks, dogs, cats).
 She attended school in Miami and was very involved in the community.
 Her love for animals, especially cattle, started at a very young age.
 After many years of being involved in agriculture and showing cattle, becoming a veterinarian was a logical choice as It combined everything she loved.
 Kerri-Rae has been a mixed animal veterinarian at Morden Veterinary Clinic since graduating in 2007.
 She spends most of her time working with dairy cattle as well as other large animals, but also enjoys the small animal part of the practice.
 Kerri-Rae is currently the past-president on the Western Canadian Association of Bovine Practitioners, and a director on the Canadian Association of Bovine Practitioners.

-In her free time, she enjoys spending time with her husband Lucus, helping out at the family farm, being involved in the community, as well as playing hockey, curling, and spending time outdoors in the beautiful area we get to call home.
+In her free time, she enjoys spending time with her husband Lucus and her son Max as well as helping out at the family farm, being involved in the community, as well as playing hockey, curling, and spending time outdoors in the beautiful area we get to call home.
 She is excited to come to work every day both for the animals, as well as for the relationships she has built with the clinic team and many clients.

 Dr. Stephani McLean is a mixed animal practitioner with a small animal focus at the Morden Veterinary Clinic.
 After hours, she may take call at Glenboro, Pilot Mound or Killarney Veterinary Clinics.
 She grew up just outside of LaRiviere on an acreage and always has been involved in the agriculture sector.
 It was at a very young age when she started volunteering at the local veterinary clinic and realized her dream to pursue veterinary medicine.
 Undergraduate studies were performed through the Faculty of Agriculture at the University of Manitoba, and she graduated from the Western College of Veterinary Medicine in 2011.
 Her passions include nutrition, dentistry, soft-tissue surgery and preventative medicine.

 Dr. McLean and her husband, Don, currently farm close to Kaleida with Don's parents.
-With both having deep roots in the Pembina Valley, it only made sense to raise their son, Dane, here.
-They have two special pets; a Persian cat named Ivan, and a timid, Golden Retriever named Riley.
+With both having deep roots in the Pembina Valley, it only made sense to raise their son, Dane, and daughter Charlotte here.
+They have two special pets; an abyssinian cat named Ira, and a timid, Golden Retriever named Riley.
 Outside of work, Dr. McLean enjoys camping with family and friends, sports such as fastball, curling and taekwondo (currently a first-Dan black belt), and crafts/adventures with her family.

 Dr. Ryan Koetke graduated from the Western College of Veterinary Medicine in 2014.
 He joined the Morden Veterinary Clinic in the fall of 2014 after attending the Summer Dairy Institute at Cornell University.
 Ryan was raised on a beef farm by Camrose, Alberta, where he developed his interest in veterinary medicine and spent a lot of time at several of the local veterinary clinics.
 Growing up with cattle also peaked his interest in reproductive technology, and provided opportunity to perform artificial insemination and later, embryo transfer with his own cattle.
 He likes the challenges of working on multiple species, and enjoys getting to know their owners.